JoeyStanley/real/resources.md

 * *[Collecting, organizing, and citing scientific literature: an intro to Zotero](http://ideophone.org/slides-for-a-hands-on-zotero-workshop/)* is a great tutorial on how to use Zotero by Mark Dingemanse.
 Zotero is a fantastic tool for, well, collecting, organizing, and citing scientific literature and I'm not exaggerating when I say that I could not be in academics without it.

-* [Pink Trombone](http://dood.al/pinktrombone/) is an interesting site that has a interactive simulator of the vocal tract.
-You can click around and make different vowels and consonants.
-Pretty fun resource for teaching how speech works.

 * [Vulgar: A Language Generator](https://www.vulgarlang.com) is a site that automatically creates a new conlang, based on parameters that you specify.
 The free web version allows you to add whatever vowels and consonants you'd like to include, and it'll create a full language: a language name; IPA chart for vowels and consonants; phonotactics; phonological rules; and paradigms for nominal morphology, definite and indefinite articles, personal pronouns, and verb conjugations; derivational morphology; and a lexicon of over 200 words.
 For $19 you can download the software and get a lexicon of 2000 words, derivational words, random semantic overlaps with natural languages, and the ability to customize orthography, syllable structure, and phonological rules.
 In addition to just being kinda fun, this is a super useful resource for creating homework assignments for students.

-* [IPA Phonetics](https://itunes.apple.com/us/app/ipa-phonetics/id869642260?mt=8) is an iPhone app has what they call an "elaborated" IPA chart with lots of extra places and manners of articulation, complete with audio clips of all the sounds.
-You can play a game where it'll play a sound and you can guess what you heard.
-It's just fun to see things like a voiced uvular fricative (ɢʁ) or a dentolabial fricative [θ̼] on an IPA chart.
-Credits to University of Victoria linguistics and John Esling's "Phonetic Notation" (chapter 18 of the Handbook of Phonetic Sciences, 2nd ed.).

 * [The EMU-webApp](https://ips-lmu.github.io/EMU-webApp/) "is a fully fledged browser-based labeling and correction tool that offers a multitude of labeling and visualization features."
 I haven't given this enough time to learn to use it properly, but it seems very helpful.